Dulet/shmup/README.md

 **<kbd>A</kbd> - Fire**

-Game gets slightly harder every 30 seconds, with increased kill score each level
+Game gets slightly harder every 20 seconds, with increased kill score each level

 The point of the game is simple: shoot aliens, score high, don't get hit.

-At the beginning you get 3 ammo, means you can have three bullets on the screen at the same time.
-There are powerups that can upgrade your arsenal, such as:
+At the beginning you get 5 ammo, means you can have five bullets on the screen at the same time.
+There are powerups that can upgrade your arsenal.

-**B** - gives you extra bullet

-**Thunder** - giving you extra bullet speed

-**Arrows** - give you unstoppable bulletsthat kills everything on its track

-**Doge juice** - doubles your current ammo, and allows you to autofire

-**Double shot and Triple shot**

 You get three lives, once you lose them all, game ends.